Go Back

 Notes

-• This is a great dish to use up any veggies you have in your fridge – try mushrooms, baby spinach, or even roasted butternut squash!
+• Use extra veggies: This recipe is great for using up whatever veggies I have in the fridge.
+Mushrooms, baby spinach, or even roasted butternut squash work really well.

 Nutrition